 CG has always had problems with realism.
-Eye-lines are never perfect, colors between live/CG elements never quite match, reflections can be incorrect, directionally incorrect, missing, or mismatched in color/intensity, lighting color/intensity/direction is often inconsistent between the live elements and CG elements, mattes have problems at edges, motion tracking is usually off by just enough to cause odd movement discontinuities.
+Eye-lines and focus distances are never perfect.
+Colors between live/CG elements never quite match.
+Reflections can be directionally incorrect, missing, or mismatched in color/intensity.
+Lighting color/intensity/direction is often inconsistent between the live elements and CG elements.
+Mattes have problems at edges.
+Motion tracking is usually off by just enough to cause odd movement discontinuities.
 All of this makes CG look cheap.

-But there is a new approach using large displays surrounding your shooting scene – and it’s changing the game completely.
+But there is a new approach using LED stages – large displays surrounding your shooting scene.
+It’s completely changing the game.
 Even more amazing, camera movement and simulation are done using the Unreal gaming engine.
-Even back in the mid 2000’s, I worked on a project that was attempting to use a game engine for movie pre-visualization.
+Even back in the mid 2000’s, I worked on a project that attempted to use a game engine for movie pre-visualization.
 That’s how far things have come.
-The amazing visuals of the Mandelorian were created using this technique – and it’s blowing green-screens away.
+The amazing visuals of the Mandalorian were created using this technique – and it’s blowing green-screens away.